oscartbeaumont/ElectronPlayer/README.md

 # TODO

-- Updated Electron Widevine
-- Update All DEPS
-- Add Tests
+- Add Tests - once Electron versions are the same between Mac and Linux
-- Add Windows Build Support
+- Add Windows Support
-- Add Greenkeeper Bot
+- Add Dependency Updates Alerter Bot

 ## Should fix at some point

 - Menubar Transparency Glitch On Mac
-- Netflix breaks when relaunching window (eg. Enabling PIP)
-- Possibly Add Code Signing